Editorial Guide

 In October 2009, The New York Times filmed a short documentary about Ziauddin and Malala’s fight to protect girls’ education in Swat.
 Due to her increased prominence, Malala was shot in the head by the Taliban two years later.
 Malala survived and was transported to the United Kingdom for treatment.
 Ziauddin, his wife, Toor Pekai, and their two sons joined Malala in Birmingham.

 Determined to continue their campaign, Ziauddin and Malala founded Malala Fund in 2013.
-Together they champion every girl’s right to 12 years of free, safe, quality education.
+Together they champion every girl’s right to 12 years of education.

 6. Fundamentals